Skip to main content

 Fault Tolerance

-Enables a system to continue operating properly in the event one or more of its components fails.
-In SSV, this refers to multiple KeyShares operating the validator on multiple non-trusting nodes, and the ability to recreate a data signature even if one of those nodes is offline.
+Enables a system to continue operating properly when one or more of its components fails.
+In SSV, this refers to multiple key shares operating the validator across multiple non-trusting nodes, and the ability to produce a valid signature even if one of those nodes is offline.

 Governance

-Anyone owning SSV tokens can participate in the ssv.network DAO from a governance standpoint and vote on proposals and other items requiring a vote.
-The amount of SSV tokens owned determines voting power on network decisions.
+Anyone holding SSV tokens can participate in the SSV Network DAO and vote on proposals and other items that require a vote.
+The amount of SSV held determines voting power on network decisions.
+See Governance.

 Istanbul Byzantine Fault Tolerance Consensus

 Tying it all together, the consensus layer of SSV is based on the Istanbul Byzantine Fault Tolerance (IBFT) algorithm.
-The algorithm randomly selects a validator node (KeyShare) responsible for proposing a block and shares the information with the other participants.
-Once the predefined threshold of KeyShares deems the block to be valid, it is added to the chain.
-As such, consensus can be reached even if some operators are faulty or not currently online (Advanced IBFT reading).
+For each validator duty, the cluster reaches agreement on what should be signed before a threshold of operators produces partial signatures.
+Consensus can be reached even if some operators are faulty or not currently online (advanced IBFT reading).

 KeyShare